flyteorg/flyte/docs/user_guide/development_lifecycle/caching.md

 .. tags:: Basic
 ```

 Flyte provides the ability to cache the output of task executions to make the subsequent executions faster.
-A well-behaved Flyte task should generate deterministic output given the same inputs and task functionality.

 Task caching is useful when a user knows that many executions with the same inputs may occur.
 For example, consider the following scenarios: